tamagusko/mobility_patterns_covid19_portugal/README.md

 ## Citation

-Tamagusko, T. and Ferreira, A (2020).
+Tamagusko, T. and Ferreira, A. (2020).
 Data-Driven Approach to Understand the Mobility Patterns of the Portuguese Population during the COVID-19 Pandemic.
 Sustainability, 12, 9775. https://doi.org/10.3390/su12229775

 ```bibtex
 @article{Tamagusko-Ferreira2020,